boazbk/tcs/lec_07_other_models.md

 3. Based on the content of these $t+1$ blocks, decide how to update the active block, and (based on the content of the variable `indexincreasing`, which is encoded in these blocks) decide if the next active block will be $i+1$ or $i-1$.

-These three steps can be easily done by a Turing machine that has $2^{O(t^2)}$ states and hence can store all the contents of these $t+1$ blocks in its memory, and compute an arbitrary function based on these contents.
+Since $t$ is a constant independent of the input length, and each block has constant size, these three steps can be easily done by a Turing machine that has a constant number of states.
+The machine will store all the contents of these $t+1$ blocks in its memory, and so can compute an arbitrary function based on these contents.
 Writing down the full description of $M$ from the above "pseudocode" is  straightforward, even if somewhat painful, exercise, and hence this completes the proof of [TM-equiv-thm](){.ref}.